 You can start by uploading your logo.
-From your dashboard, simply head over to the top-right icon, hit ‘Settings’, and then click on ‘Brand Customizations’.
+From your dashboard, simply head over to the top-right icon, hit ‘Settings’, and then click on ‘Branding & appearance’.

 This means that your customers will be able to recognize that they’re dealing with you.

-We recommend that you import several features of your own, to kickstart the proceedings.
+We recommend that you import several requests of your own, to kickstart the proceedings.

-Once you’ve got 10-20 features added, change the status of some to either “Building” or “Planned” - These will then be added to your roadmap.
+Once you’ve got 10-20 requests added, change the status of some to either “Building” or “Planned” - These will then be added to your roadmap.

-Change the status of features you’ve released already to “Released” to populate your release log.
+Change the status of requests you’ve released already to “Released” to populate your release log.

-Any remaining features can be marked as “Awaiting Feedback” so that your internal teams and your customers can add their feedback.
+Any remaining requests can be marked as “Awaiting Feedback” so that your internal teams and your customers can add their feedback.